setr/LiveStream/README.md

 * If you cancel the script early, or something goes wrong, make sure to go to digitalocean.com and destroy the VM yourself (named StreamServer).
 The script **does not** ensure multiple servers are not created.
 Each server will cost you $5/monthly if you never close them.
 * ffmpeg will be converting and streaming the video at the same time, in real time.
 If your computer converts slower than the bitrate of the video, you'll end up with a choppy stream.
 Consider converting the video beforehand in this case.
 * This uses the RTMP protocol, which communicates with Adobe Flash.
 Thus, you'll need flash installed to view the stream.
+* The server is not secure in any fashion and makes no check as to **who** is streaming the video to the server.
+It also doesn't stop other people from streaming videos through your server.
+Such malicious users won't really cost you anything, except eating up some of your bandwidth cap.

 ## What it does